Getting yourself ready July 4th - 9th

 - Shaffer has created a 'shortcode' that tells Wordpress to go over to Hypothes.is and grab the latest information.
-So, in the text of your new page, enter the shortcode that will grab all of your public annotations:
+So, in the text of your new page (in the editor window, make sure to click the 'text' button or else this won't work), enter the shortcode that will grab all of your public annotations:

 [hypothesis user = 'kris.shaffer']where you remove the